brahianrosswill/ComfyUi-Untwisting-RoPE/documentation/unofficial_extensions.md

 These options are experimental and are not part of the original Untwisting RoPE paper.

+You can see the difference it makes [here](https://github.com/BigStationW/ComfyUi-Untwisting-RoPE/tree/main/Examples/with_vs_without).

 ## `post_attention_adain`

  Matches the target attention output statistics to the reference attention output.